 HEKLER HOST brings together 2+ collaborators to create 4 hours of programming featuring a combination of food, music, exhibition, performance, book launch, spoken word or reading that examines a topic of shared concern.
-The events are hosted by partnering satellite venues provided by (=) and collaborators.
-Upon request and feasibility, (=) team can provide structural and networking support in a close dialogue with the proponent.
+The events are hosted by partnering satellite venues provided by HEKLER collaborators.
+Upon request and feasibility, the team can provide structural and networking support in a close dialogue with the proponent.
 The events can be by invitation only or open to public depending of the proponent’s preference.

 HEKLER MEDIUM: facilitates round-table discussions, exhibitions, and podcasts that examine the origins, mutations, and consequences of contemporary conflicts through an interdisciplinary lens.
-The events are hosted by partnering satellite venues via (=) members and allies. (=) team provides structural and networking support in close dialogue with the collaborator(s).
+The events are hosted by partnering satellite venues provided by HEKLER collaborators.
+The team provides structural and networking support in close dialogue with the collaborator(s).
 The events can be invitation only or open to the public, depending of the collaborator's preference.

 HEKLER Test Kitchen gives collaborators the opportunity to share and test newly baked ideas in a domestic setting.
 The format is variable and facilitates groups of up to 13 participants. (=) team provides structural and networking support in a close dialogue with the proponent.

 Medium: and HOST/ events are accompanied by a HEKLER publications whose shape and content very depending of the program.
-All publications are made available online in PDF format in the HEKLER Publications archive.
+All publications are made available online in PDF format in the HEKLER archive.

 HEKLER is made possible with the support and active engagement of collaborators, allies, participants, and audience.